-A large body of evidence supports the beneficiary effects of dietary PUFA, including EPA and DHA, for reducing cell proliferation and angiogenesis, and increasing apoptosis, which lead to the reduction of the CRC risk.
-As summary shown in Figure 1, PUFAs induce an antineoplastic effect against CRC through four general mechanisms: (1) By increasing the oxidative stress on the colon cancer cells.
-Increasing reactive oxygen species and malondialdehyde level, as some end- products of PUFA peroxidation might be related to progression and pathogenesis of CRC.
-From the mechanistic viewpoint, it has been suggested that increasing reactive oxygen species and malondialdehyde level, consequently leads to CRC cell growth inhibition through mitochondrial dysfunction[93]; (2) By changing in the biochemical properties of cancer cell membrane such as fluidity, compressibility, fusion and protein function[94].
-For example, in mammalian cells, PUFA by interfering with membrane-associated Ras signaling could modulate gene expression, as well as DNA methylation.
-Another study has indicated that in rats fed with high-fat ω-3 PUFA diet, the total Ras protein and membrane-bound Ras levels decreased, but the protein levels of cytosolic Ras increased in colon tumors, in comparison with rats fed with a high-fat corn oil diet[95].
+A large body of evidence supports the beneficial effects of dietary PUFAs, including EPA and DHA, for reducing cell proliferation and angiogenesis, and increasing apoptosis, which lead to a reduction in CRC risk.
+As shown in Figure 1, PUFAs induce an antineoplastic effect against CRC via four general mechanisms: (1) By increasing oxidative stress in colon cancer cells.
+Increased reactive oxygen species and malondialdehyde level, as end- products of PUFA peroxidation may be related to the progression and pathogenesis of CRC.
+From a mechanistic viewpoint, it has been suggested that increased reactive oxygen species and malondialdehyde level consequently leads to CRC cell growth inhibition through mitochondrial dysfunction[93]; (2) By changing the biochemical properties of cancer cell membranes such as fluidity, compressibility, fusion and protein function[94].
+For example, in mammalian cells, PUFAs by interfering with membrane-associated Ras signaling could modulate gene expression, as well as DNA methylation.
+Another study indicated that in rats fed with a high-fat ω-3 PUFA diet, the total Ras protein and membrane-bound Ras levels decreased, but the protein levels of cytosolic Ras increased in colon tumors, in comparison with rats fed with a high-fat corn oil diet[95].
 This shows that ω-3 PUFAs interfere with Ras activation by reducing its membrane localization.
-In addition, the ω-3 PUFA can protect against both the initiation and post-initiation stages of carcinogenesis.
-Davidson et al[96] concluded that consumption of ω-3 PUFA has a protective effect on the initiation of CRC, and also has a promotional effect on apoptosis and aberrant crypt foci levels.
-Furthermore, the role of fish oil supplementation in colonic apoptosis of rats has been established, conferring resistance to alkylation and oxidation-induced DNA damage[97].
+In addition, ω-3 PUFAs can protect against both the initiation and post-initiation stages of carcinogenesis.
+Davidson et al[96] concluded that consumption of ω-3 PUFAs has a protective effect on the initiation of CRC, and has a promotional effect on apoptosis and aberrant crypt foci levels.
+Furthermore, the role of fish oil supplementation in colonic apoptosis in rats has been established, conferring resistance to alkylation and oxidation-induced DNA damage[97].
 Calviello et al[98] showed a more obvious reduction in cell number with EPA than with DHA, and indicated that both EPA and DHA reduced VEGF and COX-2 expression and prostaglandin E2 (PGE2) levels in CRC cells.
 (3) By reducing inflammation.
-Inﬂammation is one of the hallmarks of tumorigenesis[99]; Various investigations revealed the anti- and pro-inﬂammatory mechanisms of PUFA in cancer promotion and progression.
-For example, the anti-inﬂammatory mechanism of EPA action is competition with its ω-6 isomer for metabolism by COX and LOX enzymes, thus reducing the synthesis of pro-inﬂammatory PGE2 and LTB4.
+Inﬂammation is one of the hallmarks of tumorigenesis[99].
+Various investigations have revealed the anti- and pro-inﬂammatory mechanisms of PUFAs in cancer promotion and progression.
+For example, the anti-inﬂammatory mechanism of EPA is in competition with its ω-6 isomer for metabolism by COX and LOX enzymes, thus reducing the synthesis of pro-inﬂammatory PGE2 and LTB4.
 Subsequently, EPA metabolism by the COX pathway gives rise to PGE3, while the LOX pathway results in LTB5.
-Unlike the actions of PGE2, PGE3 does not involve in cancer cell proliferation, and instead down-regulates expression of COX-2[100].
-Moreover, EPA and DHA play an important role in the suppression of inflammatory transcription factors such as NF-kB, prominently; and (4) by modulation of DNA methylation.
-Many studies have confirmed the role of PUFA in promoter methylation of different genes.
-It has been suggested that PGE2 modulate cancer progression via epigenetic modiﬁcation.
-In colorectal cancer cells, PGE2, which acts in part via the PG receptor EP4, was found to increase the expression of DNMT1 and DNMT3, which led to hypermethylation of the promoter regions, and reduced the mRNA and protein expression level of TSGs[101].
+Unlike the actions of PGE2, PGE3 is not involved in cancer cell proliferation, and instead down-regulates the expression of COX-2[100].
+Moreover, EPA and DHA play an important role in the suppression of inflammatory transcription factors such as NF-kB; and (4) by modulation of DNA methylation.
+Many studies have confirmed the role of PUFAs in promoter methylation of different genes.
+It has been suggested that PGE2 modulates cancer progression via epigenetic modiﬁcation.
+In CRC cells, PGE2, which acts in part via the PG receptor EP4, was found to increase the expression of DNMT1 and DNMT3, which led to hypermethylation of the promoter regions, and reduced the mRNA and protein expression levels of TSGs[101].

 EPIGENETIC MODIFICATION BY polyunsaturated fatty acids